junxit/us-congress-code/title-42/chapter-6a/sec-290ff-4.md

 ### References in Text

 The Individuals with Disabilities Education Act, referred to in subsec. (e), is title VI of Pub.
 L. 91–230, Apr.
 13, 1970, 84 Stat.
-175, as amended, which is classified generally to chapter 33 (§ 1400 et seq.) of Title 20, Education.
+175, which is classified generally to chapter 33 (§ 1400 et seq.) of Title 20, Education.
 For complete classification of this Act to the Code, see section 1400 of Title 20 and Tables.

 ### Amendments